|San José State University|

 Werner Heisenberg in 1938 suggested that there is a quantum of length so no point particle can exist and hence the infinity associated with a point particle cannot arise.

 There then developed the notion that problem of infinities in models could be dealt with by a systematic revision of the parameters of the model.
 This was called the renormalization of the parameters.
-This took the form of positing a bare mass for particles that should be used the models instead of the measured mass.
+This took the form of positing a bare mass for particles that should be used in the models instead of the measured mass.
 Viktor Weisskopf in 1936 argued in an article that such renormalizations would generally solve the problem of infinities in quantum field theory.
 It was the work of Kenneth G. Wilson with what was called the Renormalization Group which finally resolved the problem of infinities in Quantum Field Theory.
 Wilson was awarded the Nobel Prize in 1982 in Physics for this work.

 (To be continued.)